seng438-winter-2022/seng438-a5-LAREINA-JO/Assignment5-ReportTemplate.md

 Similarity: The reliability growth testing and the RDC testing both aims to test the reliability of a system.
 They use failure data to generate graph or chart to demonstrate the reliability.

 Difference: The reliability growth testing uses the failure intensity and failure rate to demonstrate the reliability.
-If the failure intensity or failure rate doesn't drop as the time goes, it means that the system is not reliable.
+If the failure intensity or failure rate doesn't drop as the time goes, it means that the system does not maintain a good reliablility.
 But the RDC testing uses the failure counts and the maximum acceptable number of failure that we set to demonstrate the reliability.
 The maximum acceptable number of failure is the element that will make the failure data acceptable or unacceptable.

 # How the team work/effort was divided and managed